 Here are some key facts:

-Homes: We currently have 4,020 homes within our Housing Schemes and Villages at different locations.
+Homes: We currently have more than 3,800 homes within our Housing Schemes and Villages at different locations.
 These are available to older people in their local area for affordable rent, shared ownership and leasehold sale.

 Facilities: Each Housing Scheme or Village has 5 to 18 social, health and leisure facilities that are accessible to our residents and up to 5,000 older people across our wider communities.